sisaman/GAP/README.md

 Refer to [requiresments.txt](./requirements.txt) for the tested versions of the above packages.

 ### Notes
-1. The code includes a custome C++ operator or faster edge sampling required for the node-level DP methods.
+1. The code includes a custome C++ operator for faster edge sampling required for the node-level DP methods.
 PyTorch will automatically build the C++ code at runtime, but you need to have a C++ compiler installed (usually it is handled automatically if you use conda).

 2. We use [Weights & Biases](https://docs.wandb.ai/) (WandB) to track the training progress and log experiment results.
 To replicate the results of the paper as described in the following, you need to have a WandB account.
 Otherwise, if you just want to train and evaluate the model, a WandB account is not required.